 CPR in Low-Resource Settings: Strategies for Effective Training

 Cardiopulmonary Resuscitation (CPR) is a life-saving skill that can make the difference between life and death during emergencies, regardless of the setting.
-In low-resource environments, where access to medical equipment, technology, and formal training is limited, the need for CPR education becomes even more critical.
+In low-resource environments, where access to medical equipment, technology, and formal training is limited due to low system resources, the need for CPR education becomes even more critical.
 This article explores strategies and approaches to deliver effective CPR training in such settings, ensuring that even the most underserved populations are equipped with the knowledge and skills to save lives.

-When training in low-resource settings, simplifying CPR techniques can make the education process more accessible and practical.
+When training in low-resource settings, simplifying CPR techniques can make the education process more accessible.

 Hands-Only CPR